Empirical Characteristic Function Method for Leverage Effect and Volatility of Volatility: Estimation and Feasible Inference: Estimators and asymptotic results

 \end{thm}

-\begin{rmk} We note that the above result holds for any $r \in [0,2)$, thus assuming $L$ to be a L$\acute{\text{e}}$vy process, as in Assumption \ref{asu-cha}, is not necessary for the consistency of volatility functional estimator. \end{rmk}
+\begin{rmk} The result above holds for any $r \in [0,2)$.
+Thus, the assumption that $L$ is a L$\acute{\text{e}}$vy process, as in Assumption \ref{asu-cha}, is unnecessary for the consistency of the volatility functional estimator. \end{rmk}